Arr0way/arr0way.github.io/_posts/2014-12-11-nmap-cheat-sheet.md

 ### NMAP Scan Delay

 An extremely useful option to defeat basic port scan detection (SOHO devices and some IDS) that essentially monitor and block X amount of connects per second (syn flood etc).
+In short the scan timing can be optimised to allow nmap to bypass firewall detection mechanism.

 {% highlight bash %}
 --scan-delay 5s